o-jasper/o-jasper.github.io/eth-entity/assurance_entity/readme.md

 Assurance Ethereum entity.

-* Creator sets it up, sets recipient, sets block number it will have to succeed/fail, sets minimum success amount.
+* Creator creates, then initiates, sets it up, sets recipient, sets block number it will have to succeed/fail, sets minimum success amount.

 * Anyone can help fund.